rfoust/FlexModule/README.md

 ## Usage

 If you're running a recent version of Powershell, just run `Get-FlexRadio` and it should show your FlexRadio 6000 series radio.
 Run `Connect-FlexRadio` to connect to it.
+If you are operating remotely, you will need to first connect to SmartLink by running `Connect-FlexSmartLink`.
+If you haven't configured SmartLink yet, please do so using SmartSDR.

 ```Powershell
 PS C:\> Get-FlexRadio